TiWo778/Mima-Interpreter/README.md

 * **RAR** | rotates the Two's Complement Value in the Akkumulator one Bit to the right, filling with 0's (10011 --> 01001)
 * **HALT** | stops the execution of the program. **Every program has to end with this command!**
 ---
+## .config file guide
+* The .config file is used to configure the Interpreter
+* The .config file needs to be in the same directory as the Mima.py file
+* The .config file needs to be named ".config" (basically just don't change the name of the file if you clone this repo)
+* The first line of the .config file specifies the Bit-Length of the Akkumulator and the Storage Cells (The default is 4 as that's the Bit-Length of the example program)
+* The second line of the .config file specifies the folder where the Interpreter will look for the .mima files (The default is None, which means the Interpreter will look in the mimaCode folder in the same directory as the Mima.py file)
+---
 ## How to execute your code
 * python 3.x has to be installed (see [Guide](https://realpython.com/installing-python/))
 * click module needs to be installed: